JenniferMack/tunnelbear-helper/README.md

 - An up-to-date ArchLinux installation.
 - A TunnelBear account at the Giant or Grizzly level.
-- The ruby language need to be installed to use the optional `tunnelbear` script.
+- The ruby language needs to be installed to use the optional `tunnelbear` script.

 ----